RobertDaleSmith/USBRetro/Membase/Readme.md

 ### Assembly

 The "case" is made up of stacked PC boards, with PC boards on the top and bottom; There are 5 different boards in all, but 13 layers as follows:
-a) Top = 1 layer, 1.6mm thick, ENIG board, in "PCE128_Rev_C_Face"
+1. Top = 1 layer, 1.6mm thick, ENIG board, in "PCE128_Rev_C_Face"
-b) MidTop = 6 layers, 1.6mm thick, HASL board in "PCE128_Rev_C_MidTop"
+2. MidTop = 6 layers, 1.6mm thick, HASL board in "PCE128_Rev_C_MidTop"
-c) MidLow = 3 layers, 1.2mm thick, HASL board in "PCE128_Rev_C_MidLow" (looks similar to MidTop, but has cutouts for the LEDs)
+3. MidLow = 3 layers, 1.2mm thick, HASL board in "PCE128_Rev_C_MidLow" (looks similar to MidTop, but has cutouts for the LEDs)
-d) Main Board = 1 layer, 1.6mm thick, HASL, SMD assembly board in "PCE128_Rev_C2_Main" (Note: some parts have been shifted from the previous "B" version; they are not interchangeable)
+4. Main Board = 1 layer, 1.6mm thick, HASL, SMD assembly board in "PCE128_Rev_C2_Main" (Note: some parts have been shifted from the previous "B" version; they are not interchangeable)
-e) Sub = 1 layer, 0.8mm thick (*), HASL board in "PCE128_Rev_C_Sub"
+5. Sub = 1 layer, 0.8mm thick (*), HASL board in "PCE128_Rev_C_Sub"
-f) Bottom = 1 layer, 1.6mm thick, ENIG board in "PCE128_Rev_C_Face" (reverse side faces out)
+6. Bottom = 1 layer, 1.6mm thick, ENIG board in "PCE128_Rev_C_Face" (reverse side faces out)

 (*) Note that I trim the through-hole leads flush to the board, which enables a thin "Sub" layer, which exists only to make space for the through-hole portions; if you do not trim these flush, you may need a much thicker Sub layer, and longer M3 screws.

 Steps to assembly:
-1) Trim the leads of the through-hole parts carefully, to minimize the solder "bump" on the underside of the board when mounted.
+1. Trim the leads of the through-hole parts carefully, to minimize the solder "bump" on the underside of the board when mounted.
 The through-hole parts to be mounted include the 8-pin mini-DIN sockets, and the headers (or sockets) for the RP2040 board.  **Make sure that the mini-DIN connectors are mounted straight, or the upper-layer boards may have trouble being placed.**
-2) Solder carefully, miniizing the amount of "bump" below the board
+2. Solder carefully, miniizing the amount of "bump" below the board
-3) With the LEDs closest to you, mount the RP2040 board with the USB connector on the right side
+3. With the LEDs closest to you, mount the RP2040 board with the USB connector on the right side
-4) Connect it to a host computer while holding the "Boot" button down.
+4. Connect it to a host computer while holding the "Boot" button down.
 This will put it in DFU mode and create a virtual drive on the host computer.
 Drag and drop the *.uf2 firmware file into that folder.
 A moment later, the virtual drive should disappear and after about 1 second, all four LEDs should light up briefly as part of the boot sequence of the memory device.
 Disconnect it from USB.

 For the board stack-up, it is best to connect the lower boards first, with the screws going through the bottom layers of board, into one side of the female-female standoffs.
 Then, the upper layer boards can simply be stacked, and the top screws tightened easily.